Nicole D. Marino, Ph.D.

 Postdoctoral Fellow

 Dieudonné grew up in Saponé, in Burkina Faso, where he completed high school.
-He earned a bachelor's degree in life sciences from the Université de Versailles in France and a master's degree in fundamental microbiology from Université Paris Cité in France.
+He earned a bachelor’s degree in life sciences from the Université de Versailles in France and a master’s degree in fundamental microbiology from Université Paris Cité in France.
 In 2024, He obtained his PhD in microbiology and immunology from Sorbonne Université in France.
 He worked on the factors and mechanisms involved in the chromosomal integration of antibiotic resistance genes in E. coli, under the supervision of Doctor Isabelle Rosinski-Chupin, in the Glaser lab at Institut Pasteur Paris.
 This research led to the discovery of an anti-plasmid system that is involved in the chromosomal integration of antibiotic resistance genes, and it eventually led him into the fascinating world of bacterial immunity.
-In the Marino lab, he will be working on bacterial and phage defense systems like CRISPR and anti-CRISPR, with some interest on their potential medical applications.
+In the Marino lab, he is working on antiplasmid systems and plasmid-plasmid conflicts, with some interest on their potential medical applications.
 Outside of the lab, Dieudonné enjoy jogging, going to the gym, and watching European football.

 Theresa Astmann, B.S.